 Study for a University of London Certificate of Higher Education in Jersey

-The Institute enables students in Jersey to study for the University of London Certificate of Higher Education (CertHE).
-This academic qualification is ideal for people who want to study English law for career or personal reasons but don’t want to commit themselves to a full LLB law degree.
-Law is also a fascinating subject to study in its own right.
+The Institute enables students to study in Jersey for the University of London Certificate of Higher Education (CertHE).
+This academic qualification is ideal for people interested in studying English law but don’t want to commit themselves to a full LLB law degree.

 - Legal System and Method;

 - Elements of the Law of Contract;

 - Public Law (British constitutional law).